capital-american/Capital-American-Shaman/src/pages/products/barney’s-botanicals-delta-9-syrup-420mg.md

 ***Tropical Punch***

+Each bottle contains 420mg of D-9 THC with a suggested serving size of 1 Tsp (28mg D-9 THC).

 All of Barney’s Botanicals products use hemp sourced from the USA and utilize third-party testing to ensure every product is up to the standards you deserve.